solkimicreb/react-stax/examples/docs_new/src/pages/docs/routing/nested/content.md

 - `./settings/privacy` is also a relative link from the current depth.
 - `../settings/privacy` is a relative link, which routes from the parent level.
 - `../../settings/privacy` is a relative link, which routes from the grandparent level.
-- `..` is a relative link, which routes to the default page of the parent router.
+- `..` is a relative link, which routes to the default page of the parent Router.
 - Having no `path` at all reloads the current page.

 ```jsx